-NRS115 LPN Transition to OCNE 6 credits (3 lec, 3 lab, 4 lec lab hrs/wk)
+NRS115 LPN Transition to OCNE 6 credits (3 lec, 3 lab, 4 lec lab hrs/wk) Prerequisite(s): Instructor consent

-Prerequisite(s): Instructor consent Corequisite(s): ( NRS231 and NRS233 )
+Corequisite(s): (NRS231 and NRS233)

 This course introduces the learner to the framework of the SOCC and Oregon Consortium for Nursing Education (OCNE) curriculum including the OCNE competencies, benchmarks and the clinical judgment model.
 The student is introduced to the role and practice of the registered nurse.
 Concepts and applicability of the ANA Code of Ethics will be emphasized.
 Students will be introduced to evidenced-based care including levels of evidence.
 Concepts of health promotion, chronic care and acute care as applied to nursing practice will be explored.
 Case studies will be used to provide students opportunities to demonstrate critical thinking in the provision of patient care.
 The course includes classroom, silulation and lab learning experiences including evaluation of certain learning skills.
 This course may be taken 1 time for credit.
+Course classification: LDC

-NRS121 Nursing Concepts and Clinical Practice 1 credit (2 lec lab hrs/wk)
+NRS121 Nursing Concepts and Clinical Practice 1 credit (2 lec lab hrs/ wk)

 Introduces concepts of the Southwestern Oregon Community College and OCNE nursing curriculum and reviews previously learned information and skills for students who have previous nursing education.
+This course may be taken 1 time for credit.